cakephp/docs/fr/tutorials-and-examples/cms/authentication.rst

     // Ajoutez la méthode beforeFilter au UsersController
     $this->Authentication->addUnauthenticatedActions(['login', 'add']);

-The above tells ``AuthenticationComponent`` that the ``add()`` action of the ``UsersController`` does *not* require authentication or authorization.
-You may want to take the time to clean up the **Users/add.php** and remove the misleading links, or continue on to the next section.
-We won't be building out user editing, viewing or listing in this tutorial, but that is an exercise you can complete on your own.

 Le code ci-dessus indique à ``AuthenticationComponent`` que la méthode ``add()`` du ``UsersController`` peut être visitée *sans* être authentifié ou avoir besoin d'autorisation.
 Vous pouvez prendre le temps de nettoyer **Users/add.php**